Anserine (β-alanyl-3-methyl-L-histidine)

 Resistance to Carnosinase Cleavage (Pharmacokinetic Advantage)

 Carnosine is rapidly cleaved by serum carnosinase (CN1) in human blood, severely limiting bioavailability.
-Anserine is NOT a substrate for human carnosinase — providing greater systemic exposure when administered orally.
+Anserine is not a substrate for human carnosinase — providing greater systemic exposure when administered orally.
 This pharmacokinetic advantage may underlie better human cognitive trial results vs. carnosine alone.

 3